 Competitive intelligence is all about trying to help businesses make good decisions by providing them with as much information as possible.

 …and so on can be incredibly useful to a competitor’s business.

-For example, if you find out the revenue a company is expecting to earn, this will allow some savvy business people to predict how profitable each store will be, and therefore the likelihood of a store remaining in its current location or moving elsewhere.
+For example, if you find out the revenue a company is expecting to earn, this will allow some savvy business people to predict how profitable each store will be.
+Therefore, they’ll know the likelihood of a store remaining in its current location or moving elsewhere.
 A few key pieces of information could be all that you need to guess at much of a competitor’s current or future game plan.

-Let’s invent a company – a fruit juice supplier.
+Let’s invent a company – a fruit juice supplier, for instance.
 It’s called JustPeachy.
-They have a competitor called OlymPicnics, and JustPeachy are thinking of turning to you, a competitive-intelligence researcher.
+They have a competitor called OlymPicnics.
+And JustPeachy are thinking of turning to you, a competitive-intelligence researcher.

-First up, you need to know what you are looking for.
+First up, you need to know what you’re looking for.
 If JustPeachy asks you to find out everything you can about every competitor in the world, this won’t be very helpful for either of you.
-Some things a client might want to know:
+For instance, your client might want to know:

-Your next step is to conduct secondary intelligence.
-This involves everything about your target that is accessible to the public, including:
+Certainly, your next step is to conduct secondary intelligence.
+This involves everything about your target that’s accessible to the public.
+For example:

-The last stage is primary intelligence, which means chatting with actual peel-ple.
-This might be on the phone, over email or orange-ing to talk in person, in order to find out the target information.
+Finally, you have primary intelligence, which means chatting with actual peel-ple.
+This might be on the phone, over email or orange-ing to talk in person, for instance, to find out the target information.

 Sometimes, the goal of secondary research, at its core, is simply identifying the right pear-son to talk to.